carla-simulator/carla/Docs/build_windows.md

 >This `.whl` file cannot be distributed as it is built specifically for your OS.

 !!!
 Warning
     Issues can arise through the use of different methods to install the CARLA client library and having different versions of CARLA on your system.
-Read the [F.A.Q.](build_faq.md) to learn more about how to avoid these issues.
+It is recommended to use virtual environments when installing the `.whl` and to [uninstall](build_faq.md#how-do-i-uninstall-the-carla-client-library) any previously installed client libraries before installing new ones.

 __2.__ __Compile the server__: